Education Visits

 To book your visit, please follow these steps:

-• telephone the site to book your visit at least 5 working days in advance: 3 for single home educating families — with less than 5 days notice, we'll do our best to process your booking but we cannot guarantee a free visit (all bookings are subject to availability and the discretion of the site)
+- Telephone the Monument directly to make your booking – Bookings cannot be taken through the education mailbox.
+Book your visit at least 5 working days in advance: 3 for single home educating families.
+Note: with less than 5 days notice, Monuments will do their best to process your booking, but we cannot guarantee a free visit (all bookings are subject to availability and the discretion of the site)

 Self-led education booking form